forkd/tesla/README.md

 # About

-Tesla was written by José Lopes to be used at [Cemig](http://cemig.com.br).
+Tesla was written by [José Lopes](https://twitter.com/forkd_) to be used at [Cemig](http://cemig.com.br).

-The project that resulted in that OpenBSD machine was named Tesla, in honor of Nikola Tesla (1856-1943).
+The project that resulted in that OpenBSD machine was named 'Tesla' in honor of Nikola Tesla (1856-1943).
 When I started up this repository, I decided to use that name.

 # License